Skip to content

 See `pytorch_widedeep.preprocessing.TabPreprocessor`

-X_text: np.ndarray, Optional. default=None
+X_text: np.ndarray or List[np.ndarray], Optional. default=None

 Input for the `deeptext` model component.